FBI arrests five New Mexico compound suspects days after multiple charges were dropped

 "The criminal complaint charges Jany Leveille with being an alien unlawfully in possession of firearms and ammunition in the District of New Mexico from Nov.
 2017 through Aug.
 2018," the bureau said.
 "The criminal complaint charges the other four defendants with aiding and abetting Leveille in committing the offense, and with conspiring with Leveille to commit the offense."

-On Wednesday, three of the suspects were released from custody, just hours after a judge dismissed all of the charges against them, Fox News confirmed.
+On Wednesday, three of the suspects were released from custody, just hours after a judge dismissed all of the charges against them.

 District Judge Emilio Chavez on Wednesday dismissed charges against Lucas Morton, Subhannah Wahhaj and Hujrah Wahhaj, ruling that authorities violated the state’s “10-day rule.”